International Car Shipping & Import

 • If you are getting Marine Insurance, which we strongly suggest, make sure to have a pre-inspection report.
 An independent insurance assessor should complete this report.

 Once your car shipment arrives, our office or agent will contact you.
-They will discuss any extra details needed for Customs Clearance.
+Will they discuss any extra details needed for Customs Clearance.

 Costs to Consider When Shipping a Car